fusionpbx/fusionpbx-docs/source/firewall/fail2ban.rst

 Fail2ban is also used to protect SSH, FreeSWITCH, the web server as well as other services.

-After the installation script finishes, the option to register to the ip address is **ENABLED**.
+After the installation script finishes, the option for anything to register to the ip address is **ENABLED**.

 * If you plan on registering devices to the FusionPBX ip address then no further action is required.

+It is however recomended to register to a domain name (FQDN) since most scripted attacks happen to the public ip.
+Registering to the ip address will be blocked by the fail2ban rules freeswitch-ip and auth-challenge once these rules are set to true.

-* To help secure your FusionPBX installation, enable [freeswitch-ip] and [auth-challenge-ip] in /etc/fail2ban/jail.local.
+* To help secure your FusionPBX installation, enable the `fail2ban rules <http://docs.fusionpbx.com/en/latest/firewall/fail2ban.html>`_ [freeswitch-ip] and [auth-challenge-ip] in /etc/fail2ban/jail.local.

 ::